NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/scripting_intro.rst

 View the results
 ----------------

-The renderer added to the model generates an animated GIF with a frame every 8 hours as specified in its creation.
+The Renderer added to the model generates an animated GIF with a frame every 8 hours as specified in its creation.

 It will have been saved in ``output`` dir relative to the directory that the script was executed from, as specified in the ``Renderer`` creation.
-The animation should show a cloud of elements moving east and spreading.
+The animation should show a cloud of elements moving east (the direction of the current) and spreading out (due to the diffusion/RandomMover).